N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Introduction

-These impressive advances in the experimental front of GW science have catalyzed a resurgence of theoretical studies aimed at improving the precision of predicted gravitational waveforms.
-Modern HEP approaches have joined traditional GR efforts to better describe such GW sources, yet they both essentially share a similar perspective of capturing these two-body systems via effective descriptions that describe either the single compact object (or the whole binary) as a point particle \cite{Blanchet:2013haa,Goldberger:2004jt}.
-The UV physics of their internal structure is then captured by some characteristic unknown coefficients, which remain to be uncovered.
-For the point-mass and spin-orbit sectors of the two-body system, such UV coefficients show up only as of the high fifth PN (5PN) accuracy, that has been reached only recently in the point-mass sector via heroic efforts in both traditional GR \cite{Bini:2019nra,Bini:2020wpo,Bini:2020uiq}, and EFT methods \cite{Blumlein:2020pyo}.
-Accordingly, the spin-orbit sector has been completed recently at the 4.5PN accuracy via traditional GR \cite{Antonelli:2020aeb,Antonelli:2020ybz}, and EFT methods \cite{Levi:2020kvb,Kim:2022pou,Mandal:2022nty} via the EFT of spinning gravitating objects \cite{Levi:2015msa}, and the public \texttt{EFTofPNG} code \cite{Levi:2017kzq}, without the need to account for any such unknown UV coefficient.
+These impressive advances in the experimental front of GW science have catalysed a resurgence of theoretical studies aimed at improving the precision of predicted gravitational waveforms.
+Modern HEP approaches have joined traditional GR efforts to better describe such GW sources, yet they both essentially share a similar perspective of capturing these two-body systems via effective descriptions that consider either the single compact object, or the whole binary, as a point particle \cite{Blanchet:2013haa,Goldberger:2004jt}.
+The UV physics of their internal structure is then captured by some unknown characteristic coefficients, which remain to be specified.
+For the conservative point-mass and spin-orbit sectors of the two-body interactions, such UV coefficients show up only as of the high fifth PN ($5$PN) accuracy \cite{Goldberger:2004jt,Levi:2020uwu}, which has been reached in the point-mass sector via heroic undertakings only recently in both traditional GR \cite{Bini:2019nra,Bini:2020wpo,Bini:2020uiq}, and EFT methods \cite{Blumlein:2020pyo}.
+Subsequently, the spin-orbit sector at the $4.5$PN accuracy has been approached following a similar approach to \cite{Bini:2019nra,Bini:2020wpo} via traditional GR methods, without the need to account for any UV coefficients \cite{Antonelli:2020aeb,Antonelli:2020ybz}.
+At the same time, this third subleading spin-orbit sector was approached, completed, and verified in \cite{Levi:2020kvb,Kim:2022pou,Levi:2022dqm}, and following those was also derived in \cite{Mandal:2022nty}, via the EFT of spinning gravitating objects \cite{Levi:2015msa}, and the public \texttt{EFTofPNG} code \cite{Levi:2017kzq}.